 YIG is designed to promote civic understanding, public speaking, and leadership skills.
-Students stage simulations of the MI state government and compete in Mock Trials.
-Students may also campaign for elected offices and follow bills until they become a law during the three day spring conference.
+Students stage simulations of the Michigan state government and compete in Mock Trials.
+Students may also campaign for elected offices and follow bills until they become a law during the three-day spring conference.
 All students are welcome, no previous experience necessary.

 The following sports/clubs are available during the school year:

 - Sideline Cheer (Varsity & JV)

 - Girls Golf (Varsity & JV)

 - Boys Basketball (Varsity, JV, & Freshman)

 - Girls Basketball (Varsity, JV, & Freshman)